theforeman/foreman-packaging/README.md

 In both cases:

+1. Ensure you're on a fresh git branch because the tooling will create a commit.
 1. Generate the spec and download the sources automatically with npm2rpm.
   * For packages without dependencies - `./add_npm_package.sh example version single`
   * For packages that bundle dependencies - `./add_npm_package.sh example version bundle`
 1. This should have created a nodejs-example directory with the packages needed, the spec, and the cache if it's a bundled package.
-It should have modified tito.props, comps and added everything to git.
+It should have modified tito.props, comps and added everything to git, including a commit.
-1. Update the spec if needed (e.g: for peer dependencies)
+1. Update the spec if needed (e.g: for peer dependencies).
+Amend the commit if needed.
-1. Commit the changes
-  1. `git commit -m "Add NAME package"`
 1. Follow the "test a package" section above until it builds for all targeted platforms and required non-SCL modes.
 1. Submit a pull request against `rpm/develop`